 At 5x4x3”, this is an extremely small computer system.
 It’s the perfect size to throw into a backpack and doesn’t lack the speed or functionality that PC sticks have become so well-known for.
 If you like the idea of a PC stick but want something a little more practical, check out the GordVE Z3735F.

-Best Premium PC Stick
+Best Premium PC Sticks

 Okay, now we’re onto the big guns.
 The following PC sticks are equipped to do more than just the occasional office work.
 Instead, they provide the power required to make them a regular part of your working kit.
 They are a little more expensive, but the increase in performance makes them worth every cent.

 Take the Azulle Access Plus, for instance.
-This stick costs around $160 and claims to be one of the only PC sticks that has an Ethernet port.
+This stick costs around $160 and claims to be one of the only PC sticks that have an Ethernet port.
 Unlike most of its rivals, it has a dual-band WiFi antenna and Bluetooth 2.4 tech that allows you to connect to the latest and greatest peripherals.
 Believe it or not, it gets better.

 Let’s address the hot issue here: how does it run?
 In short: like a dream.
 The Access Plus comes with double the amount of RAM that its less expensive competitors do, at 4GB.
 This guarantees that the Access Plus is less likely to freeze, hang, or stutter and ensures seamless multi-tab browsing.

 Even the system architecture is different.
 Most PC sticks ship with a 32-bit operating system, but this one comes with 64-bit Windows 10 already installed.
-With 4GB of RAM you should see considerable improvement over a 32-bit OS, however, the speed is limited a bit by the unfortunately average processor.
+With 4GB of RAM, you should see considerable improvement over a 32-bit OS, however, the speed is limited a bit by the unfortunately average processor.

 Mini PC sticks have a lot of potential.
 If you were feeling underwhelmed by the specifications on the products we’ve covered previously, the Access Plus should change your mind.
 Plus, it costs less than the cheapest laptop so what do you have to lose?

 Moving on, we have the Intel CS325.
 This is a PC stick that offers similar specifications to the Access Plus but costs significantly more, at around $330.
-There are some pretty clear differences between the two, though, and we think the CS325 is more than worth it for those with a lot of work to do.
+There are some evidently clear differences between the two, though, and we think the CS325 is more than worth it for those with a lot of work to do.

 For a start, this stick has the most powerful processor out of any we’ve seen so far.
 The m3-6Y30 CPU has a clock speed of up to 2.2GHz, which is almost twice that of the products above.
 Now, specs are all well and good but what does this mean for the user?